 - To assess and address capital needs proactively

-The Maintenance work performed by the Estate Management Division can be divided into three major categories.
+The Maintenance work performed by the Estate Management Division can be divided into four major categories.

 - Preventative Maintenance